mtch99/Ballerz/README.md

 * [x] Fix flatlist scrolling bug on FindYourFriends View ... scroll stops before the end of the list
     - [x] Wrap the safeArea children with a view of flex 1

-- [ ] Run scenario and test evrything works fine
+- [x] Run scenario and test evrything works fine
     - [x] Fix MakeFriendsViewHeader
     - [x] disable error log on navigation to place profile screen
+    * [x] disable error logs for uimplemented functions

 - [ ] Add friend

 <!-- - [ ] Add place -->
 - [ ] Invitations
 - [ ] Notifications